-Suspected Islamists kill 15 in latest east Congo attack
+Suspected Islamists kill at least 19 in latest east Congo attack

-GOMA, Democratic Republic of Congo (Reuters) - Suspected Islamist rebels have killed about 15 people in east Congo, an official said on Wednesday, the latest in attacks causing anger at perceived inaction of the army and U.N. troops.
+GOMA, Democratic Republic of Congo (Reuters) - Suspected Islamist rebels have killed at least 19 people in east Congo, an official said on Wednesday, the latest in a series of attacks causing anger at the perceived inaction of the army and U.N. troops.

-The raid occurred overnight in the village of Malika, near the city of Oicha in a forested region near the Ugandan border, said Donat Kibwana, the administrator of Beni territory.
+The raid occurred overnight in the village of Maleki, near the city of Oicha in a forested region near the Ugandan border, said Donat Kibwana, the administrator of Beni territory.

 Kibwana blamed the attack on the Allied Democratic Forces (ADF), a jihadist rebel group originally from Uganda that has operated for decades in Congo.
 They have killed at least 80 people in 14 raids since the army launched an operation against them late last month, according to U.N figures.